Kimskogfelter/Recipe-site/README.md

 #### BUGS

 - Found that the snacks anchor tag at the home page didnt show any snack recipes.
 Found that I had a "s" in the anchor at the end tag for snack so the search result was wrong.
 By removing the extra s at the end of "snacks" the link started to work.
+- There was a bug when you tried to create a user on the register page.
+I found that the create_user_profile in the models.py for profiles app had Profiles insted of ProfileModel, which made the error with not being able to create a user.
+When I change from Profile to ProfileModels in the create_user_profile, you was then able to create a user.

 #### LIGHTHOUSE